ILIAS-eLearning/ILIAS/docs/configuration/install.md

 > Please note that installing ILIAS in utf8mb4-collations is currently not supported!
 > ILIAS supports utf8-collations with 3 bytes per character, such as `utf8_general_ci`, only.

-We **strongly recommend** to use MariaDB with the following settings:
+We **strongly recommend** using MariaDB with the following settings:

 * InnoDB storage engine (default)
 * `character-set-server` = `utf8mb3`